 The Silence of the Lambs is a 1991 American thriller film that blends elements of the crime and horror genres.
 Directed by Jonathan Demme and starring Jodie Foster, Anthony Hopkins, and Scott Glenn, the film is based on Thomas Harris' 1988 novel of the same name, his second to feature Hannibal Lecter, a brilliant psychiatrist and cannibalistic serial killer.
 In the film, Clarice Starling, a young U.S. FBI trainee, seeks the advice of the imprisoned Dr. Lecter to apprehend another serial killer, known only as "Buffalo Bill".
 The Silence of the Lambs was released on February 14, 1991, and grossed $272.7 million worldwide against its $19 million budget.
 It was only the third film, the other two ...more on Wikipedia

 #33 on The Most Rewatchable Movies

-Breaking Bad is an American crime drama television series created and produced by Vince Gilligan.
+Breaking Bad is an American drama television series created and produced by Vince Gilligan.
 The show originally aired on the AMC network for five seasons, from January 20, 2008, to September 29, 2013.
-It tells the story of Walter White, a struggling high school chemistry teacher diagnosed with inoperable lung cancer, who, together with his former student Jesse Pinkman, turns to a life of crime, producing and selling crystallized methamphetamine to secure his family's financial future before he dies.
+It tells the story of Walter White, a struggling high school chemistry teacher diagnosed with inoperable lung cancer, who, together with his former student Jesse Pinkman, turns to a life of producing and selling to secure his family's financial future before he passes.
 The title is from a Southern colloquialism meaning to "raise hell".
-Breaking Bad is set and was filmed in Albuquerque, New Mexico.
-Walter's family consists of his wife Skyler and children, ...more on Wikipedia
+Breaking Bad is set and was filmed in Albuquerque, New Mexico. ...more on Wikipedia